Azure/Avere/docs/getting_data_onto_vfxt.md

 After you have enough parallel threads going against a single destination filesystem mountpoint, there will be a point where adding more threads does not give more throughput (or worse, over-threading can cause a degradation) as measured in files/second or in bytes/second (depending on your type of data).

-When this happens, you can add additional client-side mountpoints to other vFXT IP addresses, using the same remote filesystem mountpath:
+When this happens, you can add client-side mountpoints to other vFXT cluster IP addresses, using the same remote filesystem mountpath:

 ```bash
 10.1.0.100:/nfs on /mnt/sourcetype nfs (rw,vers=3,proto=tcp,addr=10.1.0.100)